Carotid Artery Disease

 Long Term Management

-All patients with a known stroke or TIA should also be started on cardiovascular risk factor modification:
+All patients with a known stroke or TIA should also be started on cardiovascular risk factor management:

-- Anti-platelet therapy long term, typically clopidogrel 75mg OD
+- Anti-platelet therapy long term, typically aspirin 300mg OD for two weeks, then clopidogrel 75mg OD

 - If not tolerated, trial combination therapy aspirin and dipyradimole

-Patients presenting with asymptomatic artery stenosis ≥70% or symptomatic artery stenosis ≥50% should be referred for surgical revascularisation (see below).
-Timely referral is important, aiming for revascularisation within 2 weeks for patients with stabilised neurology and fit for surgical intervention.
+Patients presenting with symptomatic carotid artery stenosis ≥50% should be referred for surgical revascularisation (see below).
+Timely referral is important, aiming for revascularisation as soon as possible, with current targets within 2 weeks for patients with stabilised neurology and fit for surgical intervention.